-A Coordina and Driv

-4 Security and Priv vacy
+4 Security and Pri vacv

-4.5.4 Is there an explicit

-governance plan or

-framework for the effort?
+Use Case 2-1

 Explicit governance plan Yes

-No governance plan, but could use one
+No governance plan, but could

+use one · · · · · · · · · · · · · · · · · · ·

-I don't think governance contributes anything to this project
+I don't think governance contributes anything to this

+project

 Other:

 Other text

-4.5.5 Privacy-Preserving Practices A privacy assessment is performed for each new publicly accessible NASA system and tracked in a NASA-wide database.
+4.5.5 Privacy-Preserving A privacy assessment is performed for each new publicly

+Practices accessible NASA system and tracked in a NASA-wide database.

-4.5.6 Do you foresee any potential risks from public or private open data projects?
+4.5.6 Do you foresee any

+potential risks from public or

+private open data projects?

 Risks are known.

-Currently no known risks, but it is conceivable.
+Currently no known risks, but it is

+conceivable.

 Not sure

-Unlikely that this will ever be an issue (e.g., no PII, human-agent related data or subsystems.)
-Yes
+Unlikely that this will ever be an issue (e.g., no PII, human-agent Yes

+related data or subsystems.)

 Other:

 Other text

-4.6 Provenance (Ownership)
+4.6 Provenance

+(Ownership)

 4.6.1 Describe your

-metadata management practices
+metadata management

+practices

-Yes, we have a metadata management system.
-Yes
+Yes, we have a metadata Yes

-There is no need for a metadata management system in this use case
+management system.
+There is no need for a metadata ·

+management system in this use

+case

-It is applicable but we do not currently have one.
+It is applicable but we do not

+currently have one.
 Other:

 Other text

-4.6.2 If a metadata management system is present, what measures are in place to verify and protect its integrity?
+4.6.2 If a metadata

+management system is present, what measures are
-1 Security and Driv

-4 Security and Priv vacy

-Use Case 2-1
+in place to verify and protect

+its integrity?

 4.6.3 Describe provenance

 as related to

-instrumentation, sensors or
+instrumentation, sensors or other devices.

-other devices.

-We have potential machine-to- machine traffic provenance

-concerns.

-Endpoint sensors or instruments

-have signatures periodically

-updated

-Using hardware or software

-methods, we detect and remediate outlier signatures

-Endpoint signature detection and

-upstream flow are built into
+We have potential machine-tomachine traffic provenance concerns.
+Endpoint sensors or instruments have signatures periodically updated Using hardware or software methods, we detect and remediate outlier signatures Endpoint signature detection and upstream flow are built into system processing

-system processing

-We rely on third party vendors to

-manage endpoint integrity
+We rely on third party vendors to manage endpoint integrity

-We use a sampling method to

-verify endpoint integrity
+We use a sampling method to verify endpoint integrity

-Not a concern at this time Yes
+Not a concern at this time

-Other:

-Other text

-4.7 Data Life Cycle

-4.7.1 Describe Archive

-Processes

-Our application has no separate

-"archive" process We offload data using certain

-criteria to removable media which

-are taken offline

-we use a multi-stage, tiered Yes

-archive process

-We allow for "forgetting" of

-individual PII on request

-Have ability to track individual data elements across all stages Yes

-of processing, including archive

-Additional protections, such as

-separate encryption, are applied

-to archival data

-Archived data is saved for

-potential later use by applications or analytics yet to be built

-Does not apply to our application

-Other:

-Other text
+Yes Yes

+Yes

-4 Security and Privacy Use Case 2-1 4.7.2 Describe Point in Time and Other Dependency Issues Some data is valid only within a point in time, Some data is only valid with other, related data is available or applicable, such as the existence of a building, the presence of a weather event, or the active use of a vehicle There are specific events in the application that render certain data obsolete or unusable Point and Time and related Yes dependencies do not apply Other: Other text 4.7.3 Compliance with Secure Data Disposal Requirements We are required to destroy or otherwise dispose of data Does not apply to us Yes Not sure Other: Other text 4.8 Audit and Traceability 4.8.1 Current audit needs We have third party registrar or Yes other audits, such as for ISO 9001 We have internal enterprise audit Yes requirements Audit is only for system health or other management requirements No audit, not needed or does not apply Other: Other text 4.8.2 Auditing versus Monitoring We rely on third-party or O.S.
-Yes tools to audit, e.g., Windows or
+4 Security and Privacy Use Case 2-1 4.7.2 Describe Point in Time and Other Dependency Issues Some data is valid only within a point in time, Some data is only valid with other, related data is available or applicable, such as the existence of a building, the presence of a weather event, or the active use of a vehicle There are specific events in the application that render certain data obsolete or unusable Point and Time and related Yes dependencies do not apply Other: Other text 4.7.3 Compliance with Secure Data Disposal Requirements We are required to destroy or otherwise dispose of data Does not apply to us Yes Not sure Other: Other text 4.8 Audit and Traceability 4.8.1 Current audit needs We have third party registrar or Yes other audits, such as for ISO 9001 We have internal enterprise audit Yes requirements Audit is only for system health or other management requirements No audit, not needed or does not apply Other: Other text 4.8.2 Auditing versus Monitoring Yes

+We rely on third-party or O.S.
+Y tools to audit, e.g., Windows or Linux auditing